Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Introduction

 In this paper, we explore this non-micro-foundational approach by applying conceptual and mathematical methods borrowed from ``classical’’ thermodynamics, developed in the nineteenth century by Carnot, Joule, Clausius, Maxwell and Gibbs (``classical'' means without involving statistical mechanics \cite{LY99}).
 Classical thermodynamics begins with high-level principles, such as the conservation of energy (the first law of thermodynamics) and the non-decrease of entropy (the second law), and derives systems of relationships between large-scale observable phenomena including work, pressure, volume, temperature, and so on.
 It requires the existence of a priori abstract quantities, such as energy and entropy, which provide a concise and elegant framework for expressing these laws.
-These fundamental laws turn out to be extremely general and to apply to systems with very diverse components, from the earth's climate system to the functioning of biological cells and chemical engineering.
+These fundamental laws turn out to be extremely general and to apply to systems with very diverse components, from the earth's climate system to chemical engineering and the functioning of biological cells.
 Thus, while in specific contexts there are elegant connections to microfoundations (e.g., to statistical properties of interacting gas particles), the principles of classical thermodynamics are more general and more abstract (e.g., \cite{LY,G}) and apply to diverse physical systems, chemical reactions, and biological processes.
+With regard to the Lucas critique, notice that classical thermodynamics provides a highly accurate \emph{causal} model (if one knows or has measured the entropy function):~i.e., rather than relying on correlations from prior measurements of temperatures, pressures and so on, classical thermodynamics provides rich and highly accurate predictions concerning the effect of interventions on a physical system---e.g., how temperature and pressure will change if gas in an insulated cylinder is compressed by some factor; the temperature two bodies will reach if they are thermally connected, and so on.

+Can a similar approach work for economics?
+Specifically, is there a thermodynamics of economic systems that can derive macro-economic regularities without making detailed assumptions about consumers and companies?
+We formulate such a theory here, by reinterpreting thermodynamic quantities in economic terms.